imos64/docker-kubernetes-course/24_private_cluster/Readme.md

 Pros and cons of this approach:
 ➕ Kubernetes CLI connects only through internal Load Balancer.
-➕ Worker nodes connects to control plane over internal Load Balancer.
+➕ Worker nodes connect to control plane over internal Load Balancer.
 ➖ Uses a subnet with CIDR range `/28` at least.

 ## How to access a private cluster